Banh Mi

 Banh mi Hoi An

 For most visitors, when it comes to the Vietnamese sandwich, banh mi Hoi An probably the first one that springs to their mind.
 It was featured on national Korean TV shows and by many well-known food reviewers and famous figures.
 But its popularity is well-deserved.
-The most important element of a good sandwich is, of course, the banh mi itself.
+The most important element of a good sandwich is, of course, the bread itself.
 In Hoi An, the banh mi is marked with a unique shape, smaller and pointier on the two sides compared to other parts of the country.
 They are always freshly baked, so the crust outside is super crispy while the inside remains moist and soft.

 It is commented that banh mi Hoi An is outstanding thanks to the diverse fillings, ranging from homemade garlic puree and barbeque pork to something distinguished like tuna.
 The fillings are a well-balanced combination of tender and juicy meat, fresh and crunchy green papaya and veggies, and a hint of spiciness and sweetness from the chili paste, which is Hoi An’s specialty.
 We’re sure you won’t have enough of it.